The philosopher, Ronald Brady, once wrote about his undergraduate experience this way:

 A great part of Schad’s research consists of a kind of “musical” analysis whereby he traces the endless lawful interplay within the threefold organization of the body.
 We will see more hints of this subtlety before we finish our discussion of his work.12

 It is commonplace to note that many animals possess specializations that make them, in one regard or another, superior to humans.
-The sight of an eagle, the dog’s power to follow a scent, the gnawing ability of a beaver, the digging skill of a gopher — we could scarcely hope to match these abilities with our own natural equipment.
+The sight of an eagle, the dog’s power to follow a scent, the gnawing ability of a beaver, the sonar-like hearing of the bat, the digging skill of a gopher — we could scarcely hope to match these abilities with our own natural equipment.

 Humans, we might say, specialize in non-specialization.
 Our hands and arms, good for neither digging nor flying, neither swimming nor swinging from tree branches, can employ an endless range of tools of our own devising, from computer keyboards to the knitting needles through which we have long fashioned clothing adapted to numerous environmental conditions.
 While we lack the well-developed instincts that fit animals for particular environments, our brains remain plastic throughout our lives in decisive regards.
 “Most of the regions of our neocortex have to be differentiated through active learning.
 We can change established habits and continue learning indefinitely without ever exhausting the functional potential especially of the right hemisphere” (p.
 10).